 - The estimated mark threshold is a combined average of at least 80% in four 300+ level half-credit CRI lecture or seminar courses and 1.0 FCE from CRI205H1, CRI210H1 and CRI225H1.

 - Requests for admission will be considered in the first program request period only.
-For detailed program enrolment instructions and application deadlines for restricted programs please click here.
+See How to Apply to Programs on the Sidney Smith Commons for detailed program enrolment instructions and application deadlines for restricted programs.

 - Due to the limited enrolment nature of this program students are strongly advised to enroll in backup programs.